Step 1: Find Your Tinnitus Tone

 If your tinnitus frequency changes during the course of treatment, you can return here to detect it again.

 Having trouble?
-Check out video walkthrough or our extra tips below.
+Check out our Tuning Guide, video walkthrough, or our extra tips below.

 Video Walkthrough